altaigner/altaigner/README.md

 Hello!
 I'm Aigner.

 I'm a STEM professional pivoting into cybersecurity by leveraging my experience in systems thinking, validation, and root-cause analysis.
-I’m developing my skills to tackle complex technical problems and secure mission-critical operations.
+I’m developing my skills to tackle technical problems and secure mission-critical operations.
 With hands-on experience in troubleshooting complex systems, I’m dedicated to advancing threat detection and incident response capabilities.

 What I'm working on: